-Law in Context is published in Open Access by La Trobe Law School, by agreement with Open Journal Systems.
-Law in Context has three issues per year with a fast-track turn-around time for decisions on acceptance for publication of individual articles.
-The next issue is expected in December 2019.
-Accepted papers will first be published on-line before they are consolidated in the next issue.
-The call for papers remains open until December 1st.
+Law in Context is published in Open Access by La Trobe Law School in agreement with Open Journal Systems.
+Law in Context publishes three issues per year with a fast-track turn-around time for decisions on acceptance for publication of individual articles.
+Issue 37 (1) is already published.
+LiC 37 (2) is expected to be out in May 2021.
+Accepted papers are first published on-line before they are consolidated into the following issue.
+The call for papers for issue 37 (3) remains open until July 1st.

-This site is the home of Law in Context which has been relaunched in September 2019 as an Open Access Journal.
-Since its creation in 1983 by the La Trobe Law School, Law in Context has been a leading Australian journal for the contextual study of law and society.
-That tradition of leadership will continue as we move to Open Access, reaching a larger audience and tackling new and emerging issues with regular focus areas such as Law & Technology, Artificial Intelligence & Law, and Health, Law and Society.
+This site is the home of Law in Context relaunched in September 2019 as an Open Access Journal.
+Since its creation in 1983 by the La Trobe Law School, Law in Context was a leading Australian journal for the contextual study of law and society.